 Explore Lough Boora Discovery Park in County Offaly.
-Admire striking sculptures on the looped walks, hire a bike to check out the cycle route, try a spot of angling, and bring the kids on the magical fairy trail.
+See sculptures on the looped walks, hire a bike to check out the cycle route, try a spot of angling or bring the kids on the fairy trail.

 Follow the River Barrow’s historic towpath on a pictorial 120km trail through counties Kildare, Laois and Carlow.
 Ideal for all level of walker, heritage sites and riverside scenery abound on this linear route.

 The Waterford Greenway, one of Ireland’s most loved cycle routes, weaves its way from Waterford City to Dungarvan taking in the county’s rolling hills and dramatic coastline.